 How Youth Engagement in Youth Action Councils Happens

 Youth as Trainers ― Working together with their communities, Youth Action Councils are teaching adults, other youth, and young children about issues that matter to them.
 Some of these topics, including sex ed, environmentalism, and racism are at the core of major struggles today, while others are emerging issues.

 Youth Grantmaking ― Young people are partnering with foundations and philanthropic organizations, as well as leading their own efforts, to raise funds and support causes that matter to them.
 This is happening through Youth Action Councils at the community level, nationally, and internationally.

 Youth as Policy-Makers ― Youth Action Councils are active on the federal, state or provincial levels, and local levels around the world, making policy, informing elected and appointed officials, and evaluating decision-making that affects rules, guidelines, laws and regulations.

-Tools for Youth + Social Change through Youth Action Councils
+Needs for Youth Engagement in Youth Action Councils

 Motivation ― After years of being routinely disconnected from real activities that change the world, it can be challenging for youth to want to join Youth Action Councils, and when they do join them, it can be hard to feel inspired.
 Motivation can come through storytelling, action research, and other opportunities.

 Training ― Simply being appointed, selected or choosing to be on a Youth Action Council does not make a youth capable of being successful.
 Careful self- and group assessments should be conducted to learn what skills are present in the group, and what needs introduced and developed.